 The answer to all of this is exceedingly simple.
 I did not grow up in a wealthy family, and I did not have very extraordinary circumstances.
 But it was also most certainly not just luck.
 The secret to my success is that I showed up.
 But showing up can be trickier than it sounds.

 So what is the big deal about showing up?
 We all do it every day when we go to school, attend afternoon practice, and finally return home.
 This concept might not sound like a particular tactic to success, but I assure you that it is.

 My story began when I was 16 years old.
 I was attending a summer camp with various community and business leaders telling us students about leadership.
 One of these speakers was a representative of the Rotary International Youth Exchange Program.
 She told us about the program and how Rotary has a global network of community leaders eager to engage the next generation.

 And here is the moment that changed my life forever…

 At the close of the presentation, the speaker invited interested students to speak with her for more information.
 I thought to myself, that is a line I MUST get in!
 But when the session ended, the other 50 students rushed outside for the water balloon toss, and I was the only person who expressed interest.
 The result: one year later, I embarked on a 12-month program to Germany!
-This opportunity came to me, instead of one of those other students, because I showed up when no one else did.
+Instead of one of those other students, this opportunity came to me because I showed up when no one else did.